Playbooks are not a thing yet

 Aspects related to Playbooks and how they work are likely to change significantly.

 Each agent can run a single action at any time and has a queue of actions waiting to be executed.
 These actions can be scheduled either directly though the agent API or through Replicante Core.
 Replicante Core can schedule actions on behalf of a user or automatically as part of a playbook.

 Generally, an agent’s actions queue should be short.
-Replicante Core will not generate new actions (even from playbook) until necessary and manually scheduled actions are expected to be few.
+Replicante Core will not generate playbook actions until the playbook reaches the stage where the actions are needed and manually scheduled actions are expected to be few.